Beela House

-A new home that cultivates comfort and a sense of sanctuary
+A new home for a downsizing couple that cultivates comfort and a sense of sanctuary with an emphasis on connection with the outdoors.

 The materials used throughout the house are a mix of raw and warm materials.
 Honed concrete blocks and a burnished slab provide thermal mass that absorb the heat out of the air in summer whilst storing and releasing heat during winter.
 Hardwood rosewood windows and blackbutt exposed beams add warm, character and texture.
 Windows are positioned to suit the path of the sun in Winter, allowing it deep into the house to warm the space, whilst strategically positioned eaves keep the sun out during Summer, meaning the house remains a comfortable temperature year-round without the need for air conditioning.